pioneerspacesim/pioneer-developer-docs/design-document/ship_operations_ext_docking.md

 ![10_collars_05](assets/ext_docking/10_collars_05.png)

 On the above example the ship has three collars: one S3 on each side, and one S2 on the front, and the top one is deployed.
 They are ordered by how the tags are numbered, from left to right.
-The number indicates collar size, and the little symbols in the center and the circles around it indicate direction:
+The number indicates collar size, and the little symbols in the center and the circles around it indicate direction and occupancy:

 ![10_collars_06](assets/ext_docking/10_collars_06.png)